patrickpackham/northfantasy/README.md

 It was born out of a personal need where our football team was running a custom Fantasy League for our Friday night soccer games.
 The use of multiple spreadsheets was getting convoluted and as such this application was born.

+Please note that the site is currently only designed to work on mobile screens for now.

 ## Features
 Basic features include the ability to input a position for each player for each round and then select which player scored points for each rule.